AnshuBantra/Articles/Medium/003_CTE's.md

 This CTE calculates the total sales amount for each category, improving the readability and efficiency of the query.

 ### **3: **Subquery Replacement**:**

-CTE's can help us perform multi-level aggregations.
-Creating such multi-level aggregations can also help SQL Optimizer to optimise and make queries efficient.
-CTE's will store the results of aggregations, which can then be ustilised in the main query for final summarization:
+CTE's can help us make the SQL Code base more readable by replacing the Subqueries.
+CTE's achieve this by creating a hierarchy of code which is ease to follow and understand:

 ```sql
 ;WITH